ml6team/fondant/docs/guides/implement_custom_components.md

 ### Using the component

-Now were we have defined our lightweight component we can start using it in our pipeline.
+Now were we have defined our lightweight component we can start using it in our workflow.
-For instance we can put this component at the end of our pipeline.
+For instance we can apply this component to the end of the workflow to apply the transformation to the `english_images` dataset.

 ```python